Skip to content

 You spend 8+ hours a day writing code, debugging, making decisions, and solving hard problems — yet almost none of it gets captured.
 Three months later, nobody remembers why a decision was made.
 Performance review season is painful guesswork.
 Standups take 10 minutes of trying to remember what you did yesterday.

 DevLog fixes this silently.
-It watches your editor activity, groups it into work sessions, and uses Groq AI to synthesize everything into a readable daily engineering log — automatically, at the end of every day.
+It watches your editor activity, groups it into work sessions, and uses AI to synthesize everything into a readable daily engineering log — automatically.

 Features

-• 🔇 Passive capture — watches file opens, saves, edits, git events, errors, and debug sessions.
-You do nothing differently.
+• 🔇 Passive capture — watches file saves, git commits, errors, and debug sessions automatically

-• 🗄️ Local-first — all events stored in ~/.devlog/ on your machine.
-Nothing leaves without your action.
+• 🗄️ Local-first — all data in ~/.devlog/.
+Nothing leaves your machine without your action

 Requirements